-Moreover, it should be noted that, in the context of a financing transaction necessary to finance an advanced electricity measuring system in the Italian territory, e-distribuzione S.p.A. entered into the following loan agreements with EIB:
+Moreover, it should be noted that, in the context of a financing transaction necessary to finance an advanced electricity measuring system in the Italian territory, amounting to a total of Euro 1 billion, edistribuzione S.p.A. entered into the following loan agreements with EIB:

-- in July 2017, a loan agreement for an amount of Euro 500 million which expires in September 2032 and which, as of December 2018, has been totally used; - in July 2018, a loan agreement for an amount of Euro 250 million, with a duration of 15 years and which, as of December 2018, has not been used yet.
+- in July 2017, a loan agreement for an amount of Euro 500 million which expires in September 2032 and which, as of December 2019, has been totally used; - in July 2018, a loan agreement for an amount of Euro 250 million, with a duration of 15 years and which, as of December 2019, has been fully used. - in November 2019, a loan agreement for an amount of Euro 250 million, with a duration of 15 years and which, as of December 2019, has not been used yet.

-Both these agreements, which are guaranteed by Enel, provide the obligation for e-distribuzione S.p.A. to inform the EIB of any changes in its control structure, as well as of any changes in the control structure of the parent company Enel.
+Such agreements, which are all guaranteed by Enel, provide the obligation for e-distribuzione S.p.A. to inform the EIB of any changes in its control structure, as well as of any changes in the control structure of the parent company Enel.
 Should EIB consider that such changes could have negative consequences on the capacity of e-distribuzione S.p.A. to fulfil the undertaken obligations, EIB may demand additional guarantees, or changes in the loan agreements, or alternative measures that it considers satisfactory.
 If the effects of such changes cannot be mitigated through the above-mentioned measures, EIB may cancel the loan not yet granted and ask for the advance repayment of the loans.

-E) The Cassa Depositi e Prestiti loan to e-distribuzione
+E) The Cassa Depositi e Prestiti loan to edistribuzione

 In April 2009, e-distribuzione S.p.A. entered into a framework loan agreement with Cassa Depositi e Prestiti S.p.A. ("CDP") for an amount of Euro 800 million, which will expire in December 2028.
 The aforementioned agreement is also aimed at developing the process of making the power grid of such subsidiary more efficient.
 In 2011, the parties entered into two extensions to the framework loan agreement for a total amount of Euro 540 million.
-As of December 2018, following the reimbursements paid, the outstanding loan results to be equal to Euro 893 million.
+As of December 2019, following the reimbursements paid, the outstanding loan results to be equal to Euro 804 million.